docxology/cohereants/output/project_combined.md

 Insect antennae and sensilla exhibit morphological adaptations that suggest optimization for electromagnetic detection.
 Sensilla dimensions (6-160 μm for trichodea, 2-8 μm for basiconica) correspond closely to the wavelengths of infrared radiation emitted by semiochemicals.

 **Structural hypothesis**: The porous architecture of sensilla, traditionally interpreted as molecular transport conduits, may also provide electromagnetic coupling consistent with dielectric waveguide theory.
-We evaluate this using resonant models quantifying HE$_{11}$-like modes (details in \cref{sec:mathematical_appendix}).
+We evaluate this using resonant models (HE$_{11}$-like modes) and compare predicted quarter/half‑wavelengths to measured dimensions (\cref{sec:mathematical_appendix}).

 ## Research Objectives and Approach